studioml/studio/docs/customenv.rst

 to install the latest version of the package (which may not be equal to the version in your environment).
 Note that if a package with a custom version has dependencies conflicting with the current version, the situation gets tricky.
-For now, it is up to the pip to resolve conflicts.
-In some cases it may fail and you'll have to manually specify dependencies versions by adding more ``--python-pkg`` arguments.
+For now, it is up to pip to resolve conflicts.
+In some cases it may fail and you'll have to manually specify dependency versions by adding more ``--python-pkg`` arguments.